Skip to main content

 6Portfolio analytics: Analyze user behavior across multiple products in the same organization.
 Cross-product funnels and retention.
 Enterprise feature for product portfolios.

 7Limitation: Free tier is limited (50K MTUs vs Mixpanel's 20M events).
-Pricing is not transparent custom quotes for Growth tier.
+Pricing isn't transparent custom quotes for Growth tier.
 Steeper learning curve than Mixpanel.
 Can feel overwhelming for small teams.
 Enterprise features are the differentiator, so smaller teams may not get full value.

 Amplitude: Who Should Choose It